April 3, 2024/Nutrition

 A dry sandwich is a crime, we know.
 But slathering your culinary creation in oil or full-fat mayonnaise isn’t a great call either.
 Other condiments — like ketchup — can be hit and miss.

-“Mustard is usually a safe bet,” Taylor notes.
-“Yellow, brown and even honey mustard has very little sugar in it, and the sodium content tend to be lower than most other condiments.”
+“Mustard is usually a safe bet,” Taylor shares.
+“Yellow, brown and even honey mustard has very little sugar in it, and the sodium content tends to be lower than most other condiments.”

 Not a mustard person?
-Try using kimchi, tahini, vinegar, hummus, avocado and guacamole to enhance your sandwiches.
+Try using kimchi, tahini, vinegar, hummus, avocado and guacamole to enhance your sandwich or wrap.
 You can also use fresh fruit like tomatoes, cucumbers, apples or pears to add some extra moisture.

 4. Steer clear of heavily processed food

-Nearly all of the food we eat is processed to a certain extent — and that’s not a bad thing.
+Nearly all the food we eat is processed to a certain extent — and that’s not necessarily a bad thing.
 Taylor says that it’s the ultra-processed food you need to avoid.

 5. Choose lean or plant-based proteins

-Instead of chowing down on cold cuts, Taylor recommends you stuff your sandwich with lean proteins like chicken, fish, or turkey.
+Instead of chowing down on cold cuts, Taylor recommends stuffing your sandwich or wrap with lean proteins like chicken, fish or turkey.
 Whenever possible, bypass both the prepackaged stuff and the deli counter.
 The least processed sandwich meat is the kind you roast and slice up yourself.
 Depending on how they’re prepared, eggs can also make for a great main protein.

 These days, vegetarians, vegans and carnivores alike recognize that it’s also possible to make a delicious sandwich that doesn’t contain any animal byproducts.